cfclrk/setenv-file/README.md

 Each line in the file should be in a `KEY=VALUE` format, with one entry per line.
 This package does not invoke a shell to interpret the file, so most shell-isms will not work.
-However, as a convenience, the env file may:
+However, the env file may:

--   Define simple shell-like variables
 -   Use existing environment variables
+-   Define and environment variable and use it in successive lines
 -   Tildes are expanded if they are the first character of the value